loganintech/my-tools/README.md

 Gives support for ESLint in javascript files.
 Enforces rules like single or double quotes only, use of var vs let, or required semicolons.
 Very useful for keeping code style consistent.

-For a full list of rules, see here: http://eslint.org/docs/rules/ I have also supplied an example config in this repository.
+For a full list of rules, see here: http://eslint.org/docs/rules/ I have also supplied an example config in this repository along with a javascript file to test said rules.

 You can see eslint support in action in the JS Files.
 Make sure to `npm install -g eslint` or just check out these screenshots: